The Clear Edge

 Accountability protocol:

-Weekly check: Every Monday, the founder reviews all four account balances.
-If transfers happened that shouldn’t have, discuss immediately with the team.
+Weekly check: every Monday, the founder reviews all four account balances, and if any transfers happened that should not have, they address it with the team right away.

-Monthly audit: Founder reviews all transactions across four accounts.
-Find any violations.
-Address with a specific person.
+Monthly audit: the founder reviews all transactions across the four accounts, finds any violations, and speaks with the specific person responsible.

-Consequence clarity: Make it clear that raiding reserves or paying from the wrong account isn’t a “mistake”—it’s breaking the system.
-First time = training reminder.
-Second time = written warning.
-Third time = review fit for role.
+Consequence clarity: make it clear that raiding reserves or paying from the wrong account is not a “mistake” but breaking the system; the first time leads to a training reminder, the second time to a written warning, and the third time to a review of whether the person still fits the role.

-Expected result: Team compliance should reach 95%+ within 4 weeks once training is complete and accountability is clear.
+Expected result: team compliance should reach 95% or more within 4 weeks once training finishes and accountability is clear.

 Three verification points ensuring system works.